CouncilofLorien/counciloflorien.github.io/docs/rulesbook/rulesbook.md

 # RULESBOOK

-The _Council of Lórien Rulesbook_ is a compilation[^compilation] of the rules for the _Middle-earth collectible card game_.
+The _Council of Lórien Rulesbook_ is an annotated compilation of the rules for the _Middle-earth collectible card game_.
+It is not a rewrite.
 It is meant to be searched.

 ### Typography

+_Text providing format and structure added by the Counsel of Lórien._

 Text of rules that apply to **all** players with _annotations_ [^changes] of any changes.